 Rust is a generic term for several different oxides of iron and iron alloys.
 In general, these oxides are red in color.
 When iron “rusts,” what it’s really doing is corroding.
 Electrochemical corrosion is the scientific term for rust.
 Iron isn’t the only metal to corrode electrochemically, but the resulting oxides of other metals are not commonly called rust.
 Rust offers no protection for the metal underneath.
-Surface rust will slowly eat its way through any iron present.
+Surface rust will slowly eat its way through any iron present, and cause all kinds of structural issues.

 One of iron’s alloys is stainless steel.
 To make stainless steel, iron is mixed with chromium at a minimum of 10.5% chromium to iron.
 Stainless does not stain or corrode as easily as iron, but it’s not stain proof.
 The iron in stainless steel is protected by a thin film of chromium oxide that blocks further corrosion.
 But given enough time, oxygen and water will convert any iron into iron oxide—even stainless or stain-resistant steel.